 Duty to make these documents available for inspection

-PMR 26(2) states that the body corporate must make all or any of the books of account and records available for inspection and copying on the application of any member, registered bondholder or of the managing agent.
+PMR 26(2) states that the body corporate must make all or any of the books of account and records available for inspection and copying on the application of any member, registered bondholder, or managing agent.

 Duty to retain these documents